 1 year 3 years 5 years 10 years

-EQTIX \$86 \$268 \$466 \$1,037
+EQTIX \$ 70 \$221 \$384 \$ 859

-EQTKX \$136 \$425 \$734 \$1,613
+EQTKX \$121 \$378 \$654 \$1,443

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example of Expenses, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 113% of the average value of its portfolio.
+During the most recent fiscal year ended August 31, 2023, the Fund's portfolio turnover rate was 79% of the average value of its portfolio.

-Shelton Core Value Fund seeks a high level of current income by investing primarily in income-producing equity securities.
+Shelton Equity Income Fund seeks a high level of current income by investing primarily in income-producing equity securities.
 The Fund will also consider the potential for price appreciation when consistent with seeking current income.
 In order to meet its investment objectives, the Fund invests primarily in U.S. equity securities that generate a relatively high level of dividend income (relative to other equities in the same industry) and have the potential for capital appreciation.
 These securities will generally be stocks of medium and large U.S. corporations.
 It is the Fund's policy that, under normal market conditions, it will invest at least 80% of its total assets (which includes the amount of any borrowings for investment purposes) in common stocks.
-Shelton Capital Management, the investment advisor to the Fund "Shelton", seeks to purchase equity securities for the Fund's portfolio consistent with the Fund's investment objective, such as when Shelton Capital Management believes such securities have income producing potential, a potential for capital appreciation or value potential.
+The Fund's policy of investing in common stocks may not be changed unless Fund shareholders are given at least 60 days prior notice.
+Shelton Capital Management, the investment advisor to the Fund "Shelton", seeks to purchase equity securities for the Fund's portfolio consistent with the Fund's investment objective, such as when Shelton Capital Management believes such securities have income producing potential, a potential appreciation or value potential.